 The University will grant up to four (4) hours quarterly per calendar year for bargaining unit employees to interview for other University positions outside the employee's own department.

 Section 2.
 Job-Related Trainings

-Employees shall be allowed paid release time to attend up to three (3) job-related trainings per year subject to supervisory approval.
+Employees shall be allowed paid release time to attend job-related trainings subject to supervisory approval.

 Section 3.
 Release Time for Campus- or System-Sponsored Committees